w3rr0/poker-chips-api/README.md

 ### Why pokerchip$

 It's simple!
-Pokerchip$ is simple, free, and gives you full control over your chips.
+Pokerchip$ is easy to understand, free, and gives you full control over your chips.
 It doesn't restrict your style of play in any way.
-You can play by your own rules and the chip system won't limit you.
+You can play by your own rules, and the chip system won't limit you.

 ### Background